boginw/P5/report/2 Iteration 1/The Design of the Gearing.md

-# The Design of the Gearing
+## The Design of the Gearing
-This chapter introduces the concept of gearing.
+This section introduces the concept of gearing.
 When building a car, gearing is an essential part of acceleration and speed.
 A quick overview of what gearing is and how it is implemented in this project will be included.

 ### Gearing in Vehicles
 The basic concept is simple: You can use gears to transfer motion from one rotational axle to another one.
 This is beneficial because by rotating a big axle and transfering its motion to a smaller axle, you can generate more *speed*.
 An example would be a 1:4 relationship where one full rotation of the big axle would result in four full rotations on the smaller axle.
 This means that there is an increase in speed by a factor of four.
 The other way around would count if you wanted more torque meaning a decrease in speed by a factor of four.